barack20omondi-eng/barackomondi.github.io/README.md

 ### January 2024 – Ongoing
 Congregation of the Mission, Vice-Province of Kenya Communication Director
-Writing and distributing a newsletter
+-Writing and distributing a newsletter
-Developing and designing a monthly E-newsletter Organizing, monitoring, and managing media coverage Maintaining and updating the organization's website and social media channels
+-Developing and designing a monthly E-newsletter -Organizing, monitoring, and managing media coverage -Maintaining and updating the organization's website and social media channels

 ### February 2023 – August 2023
 Dentsu Kenya